Alternative Dispute Resolution

 Both Mediation and Collaborative Law are family-centred conflict resolution processes that end with a mutually agreeable solution.

-95% of mediation and collaborative files are successful in reaching a full, final legal agreement that leaves both sides feeling positive, in less time than a traditional divorce through the courts.
+Successful mediation and collaborative files reach a full, final legal agreement that leaves both sides feeling positive, all in less time than a traditional divorce through the courts.

 Families go through many emotional and legal difficulties other than just divorce.
 Just because a legal problem arises, it does not mean the family or friend relationship needs to end negatively.
 We can also provide mediation or collaborative services for those dealing with inheritance and estate disputes, small business disputes and disagreements over property.